ndarilek/tma/README.md

  * I don't want a full interpreted programming language.
 Instead, give me a single binary I can scp to remote servers or compile for just about anything.
  * I don't want a full programming language in my automation specifications.
 I should be able to bang something out from memory to open a few windows and panes, and set them up like I want.
 [TOML](https://github.com/toml-lang/toml) should work nicely.
  * I don't want a bunch of project-specific settings in my automation, particularly when I'll likely copy the same setup to every Node/Rust/Elixir project I start.
 Why should my tmux automation care about a session name when it can probably infer it from the current directory?
-Likelise, why do I need to specify a root directory?
+Likewise, why do I need to specify a root directory?
 I should be able to give someone else my setup and have it run unmodified for them.
  * I don't want my automation solution to do more than automate tmux.
 Don't manage a directory of configurations, spawn my editor, or do things other than rock at automating tmux.

 So, here's _tma_.